Elemnir/eecsgs/README.rst

  EECS GS
 =========

-A tool for grading and submitting (creating coming soon) gradescripted programming assignments for the UTK EECS department.
+Tools for grading and submitting (creating coming soon) gradescripted programming assignments for the UTK EECS department.

 ------------
  Components
 ------------

     grader.py
-        A library of functions that automate grading a collection of assignment submissions.
+        A tool that automates grading a collection of assignment submissions.
+Compatible with ``submit.py`` as well as the department submit script submissions.

     submit.py
         A tool for submitting assignments.
-The ``submit.config.json.example`` is an example of how to write a config for the script.
+The ``submit.cfg.json.example`` is an example of how to write a config for the script.
 The intention is that a student facing submit script will be written which invokes ``submit.py`` with an appropriate config for the course.

 ----------
  Examples